 In the era of total flattering of design, such comparatively small elements as icons can make a big difference for your brand.
 In other words, custom iconography is one more way to stand out for your brand when UI/UX modern trends make websites more and more alike.

 Highlighting specific keywords, call to actions or titles will make a website more attractive and brand proposition easier to apprehend.
 With the help of a particular custom font you can make your brand really memorable, so that once a user sees a particular font or font of the similar group, they will associate it with your brand.
 It is said, that people might have similar responses to fonts as they do to colors.
 Moreover, you can use several typefaces to diversify the general picture on a website.
-Though, it’s better not to use more than two of them not to confuse user and sacrifice readability and overall impression from the website.
+Though, it’s better not to use more than two of them not to confuse a user and sacrifice readability and overall impression from the website.

 (Image credit: https://fonts.google.com/ )

 However, it’s always up to you, which number of typefaces to use and which style to stick to.
-They might complement each other or wise versa, create striking contrast – experiment, try something new and break the rules unless it attracts your target user.
+They might complement each other or vice versa, create striking contrast – experiment, try something new and break the rules unless it attracts your target user.

 Websites with typography that we like:

 One of the most appealing components of your website should be a background of your web pages.
 However, too many companies are missing this big opportunity to grasp visitor’s attention.
 It is so, even taking into consideration the fact that rich background images filling the whole browser window have been nothing new for over three years or so now.
 Many websites have just black or white letters on black or white background supposing that it’s stylish and informative enough.
 But still, they miss the opportunity, to show more than letters can tell.